 In recent years, Visa and Mastercard have also introduced the contactless payment way to use your cards – simply wave your credit cards in front of a card reader at the sales counter and viola, your payment is made.
 Some of the best cards to use that rewards you with savings for going contactless includes:

 - UOB Delight Card: Get to enjoy up to 8% rebate on grocery shopping, 10% off house brands at Cold Storage and 3% rebate on contactless transactions, telco and insurance bills

-- HSBC Credit Cards: Enjoy a free bottle of Coca-cola when you spend a minimum of $5 with Visa Paywave at 7-11 outlets, $2 off when you spend a minimum of $6 at Cheers and Fairprice Express, and get $1 off when you spend a minimum of $6 at Food Republic and Food Opera.
+- HSBC Credit Cards: Enjoy a free bottle of Coca-cola when you spend a minimum of $5 with Visa Paywave at 7-11 outlets, $2 off when you spend a minimum of $6 at Cheers and Fairprice Express and get $1 off when you spend a minimum of $6 at the Food Republic and Food Opera.